So Blonde: Back to the Island: Development

 So Blonde: Back to the Island was announced to be in development on August 23, 2008, a few months after the release of So Blonde.
 The game was explained to be a "What If..." scenario to find a balance between making So Blonde available to consoles while keeping it interesting for old fans at the same time.
 Because it follows the original story in broad strokes, So Blonde: Back to the Island reuses models, backgrounds, and art from the original game where applicable.

 Voice recording was arranged by MAS Productions and took place in a two-week time span around October 2, 2009.
 The trailer of the game debuted at Gamescom in 2010.

-Release

 Reception

 Being of a niche genre and only having an EU release there are very few reviews online.
 Almost all reviews of So Blonde: Back to the Island rate the game low-favorably, with the Wii version scoring mildly higher than the Nintendo DS version.
 The common opinion is that So Blonde: Back to the Island does well what it does, but all the same does nothing new.